Through The Fibro Fog

 Although it looks complicated, making this rice stuffed butternut squash is actually quite simple - and looks much impressive than the work involved!
 A few steps:

-process shots for making rice stuffed butternut squash.
+numbered process shots for making rice stuffed butternut squash including roasting the squash and making the rice filling.

 STEP 1